Where can I go magnet Fishing?

 Bridges are in fact one of my favourite places to magnet fish and some of my most interesting magnet fishing finds have been from them, including a safe (empty unfortunately), a large “Rambo” style knife and believe it or not numerous bikes.
 My favourite was an old Raleigh Racer.

-As a beginner in magnet fishing, you are going to be very excited to rush out and start your hobby, we all felt the same at the beginning.
+As a magnet fishing beginner, you are going to be very excited to rush out and start your hobby, we all felt the same at the beginning.
 However you must always be aware of the magnet fishing laws in your area and seek permission first.

 There are many places you can go magnet fishing and you’ll find that some places have lots of interesting metal items and some you won’t find a single thing.
 The beauty of this hobby for me is just being outdoors with your mind focused on this wonderful hobby.